potatosquared13/buzz-block/README.md

 >>> peer.send_transaction(sender, amount)
 ```

 This creates a transaction object with the peer's client object as the recipient. `sender`(of the amount, not the transaction) is the hexadecimal identifier found on an NFC chip that will be scanned by the peer.
-The peer then sends this to the tracker for verification before being added to a list of pending transactions to be added.
+The peer sends this transaction to the entire network for recording until called to create a new block.